What is Laminate Veneer?

 Beautiful teeth are important for everyone regardless of age, occupation and gender.
 For the management of discoloration of teeth, cracked/broken teeth and discoloration secondary to filling, a cosmetic procedure is performed by just attaching porcelain onlay onto the front surface of teeth instead of cutting them completely.
 The laminate veneer is an excellent way to correct anterior teeth and provide teeth with an aesthetic appearance.
 It is the most protective prosthesis as teeth are cut down slightly with this method.
 Since the frame contains no metal and porcelain has its own structure, they are highly cosmetic restorations.
 You can have white teeth, fill the spaces between teeth and get a gorgeous smile with laminates.

 Why Porcelain Veener?

-Porcelain veneer is a great alternative to crown.
-It is possible to change tone, shape and size of the teeth with a more conservative approach.
+The porcelain veneer is a great alternative to the crown.
+It is possible to change the tone, shape and size of the teeth with a more conservative approach.
 Porcelain laminates are successfully applied for tetracycline-induced discoloration, trauma, discoloration following canal treatment and congenital or acquired defects.
-Very successful outcomes are also obtained for patients with diastema, namely gap between teeth.
+Very successful outcomes are also obtained for patients with diastema, namely the gap between teeth.

 How is porcelain veneer applied?

-First session is strikingly important, as the treatment is planned.
+The first session is strikingly important, as the treatment is planned.
 The design of the smile that the patient expects should be evaluated well, and the patient should be duly informed in advance about the conditions that pose risks for the teeth and the dental structure; treatment options should be determined.
 A dental impression is obtained.
 The teeth and the face are photographed.
-Patient’s expectation, life style and needs are determined.
+Patient’s expectation, lifestyle and needs are determined.
 An alternate model is created, if required, to evaluate the final status of the teeth.